XDR GraphQL APIs Authentication๐

 curl -H "Authorization: Bearer %ACCESS_TOKEN%" -H "X-Tenant-Context: %TENANT_ID%" -H "Content-type: application/json" https://api.ctpx.secureworks.com/graphql -d "{\"query\": \"mutation createClient($name: String!, $roles: [ID!]) { createClient(name: $name, roles: $roles) { client { id name client_id roles role_assignments { id tenant_id role_id role_name expires_at } tenant_id created_at updated_at created_by updated_by environment } client_secret } }\", \"variables\": {\"name\": \"your_awesome_app_name\"}}"

-is the ID of the tenant you want to access in XDR, and your_unique_application_name
+where your_access_token is the access token copied from Step 4 above, your_tenant_id is the ID of the tenant you want to access in XDR, and your_unique_application_name is a unique application name of your choice.

 Tip

-, try changing the application name.
+If you get {"error":["Existing client in tenant"]}, try changing the application name.
 The application name must be unique.

 You should get something similar to the following: